Tom-Hudson/test-nino/README.md

 > Warning: it is not guaranteed that you couldn't generate the same NINO more than once using this method.
 If you require a unique NINO every time, I suggest you use the [incremental](#incremental) generator

 ### incremental
-This method is best if you want to ensure you don't generate a duplicate NINO and utilises a [JavaScript Generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator) to enumerate through all possible valid UK NI numbers `AA000000A-ZY999999D` (there are 1,492,000,000 in total).
+This method is best if you want to ensure you don't generate a duplicate NINO and utilises a [JavaScript Generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator) to enumerate through all possible valid UK NI numbers `AA000000A-ZY999999D` (there are [14,940,000,000 in total](#how-many-valid-uk-national-insurance-numbers-are-there)).

 The generator will enumerate on prefix, number and then suffix.